govindkailas/schedule-vms-with-kubevirt/README.md

 # schedule-vms-with-kubevirt"
-[Kubevirt](https://kubevirt.io/) opens a wide verity of options to bring up virtual machines on Kubernetes.
-This example demonstrates how to use KubeVirt to deploy a set of VMs across nodes.
+[Kubevirt](https://kubevirt.io/) opens a wide variety of options to bring up virtual machines on Kubernetes.
+This example demonstrates using KubeVirt to deploy a set of VMs across nodes.
 If you are on a cloud provider, you may want to run the VMs only on certain time windows to save costs.
-We can make use of Kubernetes `CronJobs` to schedules VMs to run during office hours and shut them down automatically after hours.
-For example, shutdown all the vm in the `dev` namespace after 6PM and bring them back up at 8AM next day.
+We can use Kubernetes `CronJobs` to schedule VMs to run during office hours and shut them down automatically after hours.
+For example, shut down all the VM in the `dev` namespace after 6 PM and bring them back up at 8 AM the next day.

 We will be using KubeVirt [VMPools](https://kubevirt.io/user-guide/virtual_machines/pool/) with 3 replicas of Nginx instances.
-We will then define a `CronJob` that runs at 6PM daily to stop the `VM`s and another one that runs at 8AM to recreate it.
+We will then define a `CronJob` that runs at 6 PM daily to stop the `VM`s and another one that runs at 8 AM to recreate it.

 ## Pre-requisites
-You should have a Kubernetes cluster with cluster admin access, especially apiserver must have `--allow-privileged=true`.
+You should have a Kubernetes cluster with cluster-admin access, especially apiserver must have `--allow-privileged=true`.
 KubeVirt should also be installed and configured on the cluster.
 You may find the installation steps [here](https://kubevirt.io/user-guide/operations/installation/).

 ## Cloud-init configs